 - African-Americans and the Orthodox Church: Where We Come From (Audio Part 1 and Part 2)

 - Where We Are Headed

 Fr.
-Moses Berry is the pastor of Theotokos “Unexpected Joy” Mission in Ash Grove, Missouri, which started in a building next to his family cemetery and was received into the OCA in 2000.
+Moses Berry is the pastor of Theotokos “Unexpected Joy” Mission in Ash Grove, MO, which started in a building next to his family cemetery and was received into the OCA in 2000.
 Fr.
 Moses is the great, great, great grandson of frontier legend Daniel Boone.
 He lives in the house his great grandparents built in 1875.
-The family cemetery is listed on the National Register of Historic Places.
-It dates back to 1875 and is dedicated to slaves, Indians and paupers.
+The family cemetery--dedicated to slaves, Indians, and paupers--is listed on the National Register of Historic Places and dates back to 1875.
 In 2002, he founded the Ozarks Afro-American Heritage Museum in Ash Grove.
 The museum is a repository of local Afro-American culture that testify to lives richly lived by African-American ancestors in southwest Missouri.
-He is one of the founders of the Brotherhood of St. Moses the Black, a pan-Orthodox nonprofit organization, and of the annual Ancient Christianity & African American Conferences.
+He is one of the founders of the Brotherhood of St. Moses the Black, a pan-Orthodox nonprofit organization, and the annual Ancient Christianity & African American Conferences.
 He is also a contributor to An Unbroken Circle.